Isabella-Mitchell/node-training/Slides/03-evolution-of-async/slides.md

 Instructions:

-- Write a function fetchData(api) that simulates fetching data from an API using a promise.
+- Write a function fetchData(api) that simulates fetching data from an API using a promise. (or actually does it using!)
 - Create three API URLs as strings.
 - Create an async function serialFlow() that fetches data in serial order by awaiting fetchData() calls for each API.
 - Create an async function parallelFlow() that fetches data in parallel order by using Promise.all() with fetchData() calls for each API, and then awaits the result.